 Here are a few of my photos:

 I am on a perpetual path of spiritual learning.
 I’ve studied many of the world’s faith traditions — through a ministry school, in grad school, with teachers in Pennsylvania, Maryland, California, Hawaii, and Colorado, and via lots of ceremony, singing, and praying.
 I believe many paths lead to God, and my spirit responds to most of them.
-In addition to the more traditional “religions,” I also embrace more indigenous paths — from all parts of the planet.
-Plus, in northern California I had the blessing of connecting with four radiant South American nuns who follow a Christic and Marian path, as well as a teacher (become friend) who works with Afro-Brazilian traditions.
+In addition to the more traditional “religions,” I also embrace more indigenous paths from all parts of the planet.
+Plus, in northern California I had the blessing of connecting with four radiant South American nuns who follow a Christic and Marian path, as well as a teacher and dear friend who works with Afro-Brazilian traditions.
 All of this work deeply feeds my soul.

 I like the phrase theologian Matthew Fox uses in his book by the same name, One River, Many Wells.
 I believe God is not nearly as persnickety about doctrine as we are.
 I believe mostly S/He wants us to love one another.
 Period.